Jeff Reese: Return to the Toronto Maple Leafs

 As an unrestricted free agent in the summer of 1998, Reese's career went full-circle when he signed with the Toronto Maple Leafs organization.
 The Maple Leafs signed goaltender Curtis Joseph that summer as well and had planned to deal incumbent Felix Potvin away, but when that trade did not transpire, that started the season with both Joseph and Potvin on the roster pushing Reese down to the minors.
 He would play his final two NHL games with the Maple Leafs while also playing 27 games with the St. John's Maple Leafs of the American Hockey League.
 He was traded back to Tampa Bay in the off-season so they would have a veteran goalie to expose in the 1999 NHL Expansion Draft.
 He was not selected by the Atlanta Thrashers and retired that summer.

 Coaching career

-After retiring Reese worked as a goalie coach with the Lightning organization and won a Stanley Cup with them in 2004.
+After retiring Reese worked as a goalie coach with the Lightning organization and won the Stanley Cup with them in 2004.
 On June 25, 2009, he was hired by the Philadelphia Flyers as their goalie coach, replacing Réjean Lemelin.
 On March 6, 2015, Reese and the Flyers management mutually agreed to part ways.
 On June 15, 2015, he joined the Dallas Stars as their goaltending coach.